Saint LuciaOfficial Name: Saint Lucia

 Local Laws & Special Circumstances

-Persons violating St. Lucian laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in St. Lucia are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Criminal Penalties: Persons violating local laws, even unknowingly, may be expelled, arrested or imprisoned.
+Penalties for possession, use, or trafficking in illegal drugs or firearms are severe, and convicted offenders can expect long jail sentences and heavy fines.

 Travel & Transportation